frmichel/sparql-micro-service/doc/04-install.md

 # Start the services

-If some SPARQL micro-serivces are [configured with a Service Description file](02-config.md#configuration-with-a-sparql-service-description-file), then files ServiceDescription.ttl, ServiceDescriptionPrivate.ttl and ShapesGraph.ttl of each SPARQL micro-service must be loaded as named graphs when Corese-KGRAM starts.
+If some SPARQL micro-services are [configured with a Service Description file](02-config.md#configuration-with-a-sparql-service-description-file), then files ServiceDescription.ttl, ServiceDescriptionPrivate.ttl and ShapesGraph.ttl of each SPARQL micro-service must be loaded as named graphs when Corese-KGRAM starts.
 Script [corese-server.sh](../deployment/corese/corese-server.sh) prepares a list of those files as well as their named graphs URIs, then it starts up Corese-KGRAM that immediately loads the files.